 Jennifer Rosales serves as the inaugural Executive Director of the Center for Engaged Pedagogy at Barnard College.
 Previously she was the Director of Research and Evaluation at the Center for Social Justice at Georgetown University.
 At the CSJ, Rosales conducted research on social justice issues, arts, community engagement, and education, as well as social and emotional learning and the arts in D.C. public schools.
 She is co-authoring a book, Media Literacy of the Oppressed: Designing at the Margins (Routledge, forthcoming).
 She holds a B.A. in history and an M.A. and Ph.D. in media studies, all from the University of Southern California.

-As Director of the Center for Accessibility Resources & Disability Services (CARDS), Holly Tedder is primarily responsible for ensuring access for Barnard community members with disabilities.
+As Dean for Academic Planning and Class Advising, Holly Tedder directs the planning, advising and registration processes for Barnard's students, and also oversees the Center for Accessibility Resources and Disability Services (CARDS).
 Prior to joining the College in January 2019, Tedder served as Director of Disability Services and Associate Registrar at The Juilliard School, where she was responsible for providing access for students with disabilities and providing academic advising support for music students.
 She earned a B.A. in music (piano performance) from Rollins College, an M.A. in higher and postsecondary education from Teachers College, Columbia University, and is currently an Ed.D. candidate in higher education administration at Northeastern University.
 Tedder is originally from West Palm Beach, Florida, but has lived and worked in the greater New York City area for the past decade.